James Macleod: Military service

 From 1860 to 1870 Macleod practiced law in Bowmanville, Ontario, but during that time he retained an interest in the militia.
 He transferred in 1862 to the Bowmanville Volunteer Militia Rifle Company and was promoted to captain in 1863 and major in 1866 when the Bowmanville company became part of the newly formed 45th West Durham Battalion of Infantry.
 Active service during the Trent Affair in 1861 and the Fenian Raids of 1866 confirmed his interest in the military.

 In 1870, he obtained a commission as brigade major with the Wolseley expedition which was sent to quell the Red River Rebellion.
 After returning from the Red River in 1871, Macleod was promoted to Lieutenant Colonel and became the commanding officer of the 45th West Durham Battalion.

 North-West Mounted Police

-James served as Commissioner of the NWMP from 1876 to 1880.
+Macleod served as Commissioner of the NWMP from 1876 to 1880.

 Northwest Territories Legislature

-James was appointed the Legislative Assembly of Northwest Territories on October 7, 1876, to serve as one of the first three members on the permanent Northwest Territories Council.
+Macleod was appointed the Legislative Assembly of Northwest Territories on October 7, 1876, to serve as one of the first three members on the permanent Northwest Territories Council.

 He served as a regular appointed member until 1881, when he was appointed as a Stipendiary Magistrate.
 He served as such until the 1st Northwest Territories general election.

 He was reappointed to the Assembly as one of three Legal Advisors, a non-voting at-large position created to help the assembly make the transition.
 The position was abolished when the legislature was dissolved in 1891, ending 15 years of service with the legislature.